DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Sar/sar-writeup.md

 ![Link an image](https://raw.githubusercontent.com/DigitalHammer/Security-Writeups/main/OffSec-ProvingGrounds/Sar/Images/03-directorybruteforce.png "Sar Walkthrough")

 - Our brute force found `robots.txt` that we can inspect for more information
-- We can either download this file on the command line or visit it in the browser.
+- We can either download this file through the command line or visit it in the browser.
 We will download it and view the details from the command line by using `curl`:

 ```
 curl 192.168.62.35/robots.txt